SimonWetzel/Bacterial-and-Microbial-Analysis-and-Interaction-Network/README.md

 This code was used for the analysis of 16S/ITS2 sequencing samples for clinical studies carried out in institute of medical microbiology UMC Freiburg.

 The sample analysis workflow uses illumina short read fastq files as an input.
-Bacteriome sequencing experiment are usually carried out using the following primers:
+Bacteriome sequencing experiments are usually carried out using the following primers:
 - 16S region V3-4 Klindworth et al. 341F 5′- CCT ACG GGN GGC WGC AG -3′, 805R 5′- GAC TAC HVG GGT ATC TAA TCC -3′ or V1-2 Donia et al. 27F 5'- AGAGTTTGATCCTGGCTCAG -3', 338R 5'- GCTGCCTCCCGTAGGAGT -3'

-Mycobiome sequencing experiment are usually carried out using the following primers:
+Mycobiome sequencing experiments are usually carried out using the following primers:
 - ITS region 2 (ITS2) gene Ihrmark-gITS7-F 5'-TCGTCGGCAGCGTCAGATGTGTATAAGAGACAGGTGARTCATCGARTCTTTG -3' Tedersoo-ITS4ngs-R 5'- GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAGTTCCTSCGCTTATTGATATGC- 3'